jarenella/jarenella/README.md

-Hi, I'm Jamie Arenella!
+- Hi, I'm Jamie Arenella!
-I'm currently studying web development but am also interested in game dev on the side In the future I'd like to look more into: C++, C#
+- I'm currently studying web development but am also interested in game dev on the side
-I'm open to collaborating on just about anything!
+- I'm open to collaborating on just about anything!
-Currently I am most familiar with: HTML, CSS, JavaScript, Lua, JQuery, Node.js, BootStrap, and Bulma
+- JavaScript, Lua, CSS, HTML, Node.js